jmelosegui/GooglemapMvc/README.md

     https://ci.appveyor.com/nuget/googlemapmvc

-By adding this URL to your package sources you can immediately install the latest version of the NuGet packages to your project without wating for your feature to be "officially" publish to https://www.nuget.org/.
+By adding this URL to your package sources you can immediately install the latest version of the NuGet packages to your project without wating for your feature to be "officially" published to https://www.nuget.org/.
 This can be done by adding a nuget.config file with the following content to the root of your project's repo:

 ```xml